SARAVANANKSRCT2024/SARAVANAN-BASKAR/README.md

-- 👋 Hi, I’m @Saravanan0836
+- 👋 Hi, I’m @SARAVANAN0836
-- 👀 I’m interested in cse coding
+- 👀 I’m interested in CSE COLLAGE
-- 🌱 I’m currently learning collage
+- 🌱 I’m currently learning KSRCT COLLAGE
 - 💞️ I’m looking to collaborate on tata
-- 📫 How to reach me saravananvirat74@gmail.com
+- 📫 How to reach SARAVANNANVIRAT74@GMAIL.COM
-- 😄 Pronouns:male
+- 😄 Pronouns:MALE
-- ⚡ Fun fact: SOMEONE YOU LOVE,LOVES SOMEONE
+- ⚡ Fun fact: NOTHING IS IMPOSSSIBLE

 <!---
 Saravanan0836/Saravanan0836 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.